New Zealand TR class locomotive: A & G Price

 The long-established New Zealand engineering firm A & G Price of Thames supplied a total of 39 TRs, making them the largest single builder.
 Four different models were supplied: the Model 3 (TR 100-109), with Gardner 6LW engine and self-changing gears, 4-speed gearbox; the Model 9 (TR 110-118), powered by a Gardner 6LW engine and Twin Disc torque converter; the Model 4 (TR 157-161), McLaren M6 engine and SCG 4-speed gearbox; and the Model 6 (TR 162-176), engine Gardner 6L3, also SCG 4-speed gearbox.
-The McLaren engined TRs were re-powered from 1975 with Gardner 6LX engines and the gearbox was replaced with a Twin Disc torque converter.
+The McLaren-engined TRs were re-powered from 1975 with Gardner 6LX engines and the gearbox was replaced with a Twin Disc torque converter.
 Three of the A & G Price TRs remain in service.

 Hitachi, Japan

-In the 1960s Hitachi received an order for six TRs, 177-182, at a time when NZR was turning away from traditional English suppliers and purchasing an increased number of vehicles from Asia.
+In 1969, Hitachi received an order for six TRs, 177-182, at a time when NZR was turning away from traditional English suppliers and purchasing an increased number of vehicles from Asia.
 The locomotives were equipped with a Cummins 6-cylinder engine developing 138 kW and Niigata torque converter, making them the most powerful TRs.
 Five of the Hitachi TRs remain in service.